This post may contain affiliate links. Please read my disclosure policy.

 We use a simple powdered sugar glaze to decorate.

-Make small batches
+Make the icing in small batches

 For the honey bee cookies we used a dip-able glaze.